Learn how to cut a pomegranate the easy way, with no stained cutting boards, no red-spattered shirts, no mess!

 How to Juice Pomegranate Seeds

-To juice a pomegranate you can, of course, transfer the seeds to a fancy juicer.
-But you don’t need one to make pomegranate juice.
+You can, of course, transfer the seeds to a fancy juicer, but it’s not necessary.
 You have two options to juice pomegranate by hand:

 • Use a hand juicer (messier): Cut your pomegranate into pieces small enough to fit into your juicer.
 Working with one piece at a time, add each piece to the juicer with the cut side facing down.
 Squeeze steadily into a large bowl.
 Fair warning!
 There will likely be splatter.